jerryscript-project/iotjs/docs/IoT.js-API-Assert.md

 The name of `AssertionError` is 'AssertionError` this is fixed.

 #### actual
-This property contains the value what actually be.
+This property contains the actual value.

 #### expected
-This property contains the value what expected is.
+This property contains the expected value.

 #### operator
 This property contains the operator used for evaluating `actual` with `expected`.